vaginessa/wordpress-porn-importer/README.md

 #XFloggerNetwork Importer

-This is a wordpress plugin that will import ebmbed codes from the xFloggerNetwork using api endpoints found [here].
+This is a wordpress plugin that will import ebmbed codes from the xFloggerNetwork using api endpoints found [here][1].

 [1]:https://github.com/xfloggernetwork/embeds